-A grow operation or farm may need a quick method for extraction and analysis of cannabinoid content.
+A grow operation may need a quick method for on-site extraction and analysis of cannabinoid content.
 A commercial producer of CBD distillate may require an industrial-scale extractor.
-A research lab may use several different cannabis extracts and require suitable equipment for each.
+A research lab may use several different types of cannabis extract and require suitable equipment for each.

 Again, the product, the scale, and the budget will dictate the equipment.
 Here are a few examples: